ang9009/polaroids/README.md

 | :----------------------------------: | :------------------------: |
 | ![Bot commands](assets/commands.png) | ![Web](assets/website.png) |

-(The photos are placeholders that's not me)
+(The photos were uploaded for demonstration purposes, that's not me)

 ## Setup